aws-samples/analyzing-reddit-sentiment-with-aws/README.md

 1. Find the Public IP address that you noted down in Step 10 and the key pair you downloaded in Step 9.
 2. Open up a Terminal
 3. Go to the directory that your key pair was downloaded to.
+4. Ensure key has correct permissions

+         chmod 400 <key pair name>.pem

-4. SSH into the machine with the following command:
+5. SSH into the machine with the following command:

         ssh -i <insert your key pair name here> ec2-user@<insert public IP address here>

-5. Confirm that the correct credentials have been added to your application with the following command:
+6. Confirm that the correct credentials have been added to your application with the following command:

         sudo cat /reddit/analyzing-reddit-sentiment-with-aws/python-app/praw.ini

-6. Confirm that the correct delivery stream name was added to your application with the following command.
+7. Confirm that the correct delivery stream name was added to your application with the following command.
 Look for DeliveryStreamName=’\<your delivery stream name>’

         sudo cat /reddit/analyzing-reddit-sentiment-with-aws/python-app/comment-stream.py

-7. If there are errors found, delete the CloudFormation stack that didn’t work properly.
+8. If there are errors found, delete the CloudFormation stack that didn’t work properly.
 Go back and retry Step 10.
 If there are no errors you can check the logs:

         sudo tail /tmp/reddit-stream.log